HELOC Loans

 Risks to understand before committing

 A HELOC carries specific risks that differ from a standard secured loan.
 The revolving access feature, the variable rate, and the payment transition at the end of the draw period all require honest assessment before committing.
-None of these risks means a HELOC is the wrong product, but they do mean the borrower needs to understand what they are signing up for.

 1